stranth/Atmos-Sulfur/README.md

   - 10 Sodium Nitrate + 10 Iron -> 10 Sodium Nitrite + 1 Iron ore
   - Effect: (Poison 0.5u/s): Has a 5% chance to block vomiting from the metabolizer if there is less than 1u of this reagent.
 Removes 2u of Hydrogen Sulfide when theres at least 1.5u of Hydrogen Sulfide present.
 - Add an effect to Vitamin reagent: Removes 0.1u of Hydrogen Sulfide when theres at least 0.1u of Hydrogen Sulfide present.
 (Basically a weaker version of Sodium Nitrate that is readily available and will be helpful to provide for later additions.)
+- Add Sodium Nitrate Effect:
+  - Removes 0.5u of Hydrogen Sulfide in the metabolizer as long as there is 5u of Hydrogen Sulfide.
 ###
 ## Holy shit there's real acid rain in my lungs
 ### **NT-AUDIOLOG-X229-NO:**